-- The Short Duration Govt./Agency composite includes all fixed income accounts, greater than $2 million, which contain exclusively U.S. Treasury notes, federal government agency securities, and federal agency mortgage-backed securities.
+- The Short Duration Government/Agency Composite includes all fixed income accounts, greater than $2 million, which contain exclusively U.S. Treasury notes, federal government agency securities, and federal agency mortgage-backed securities.

 - The accounts are benchmarked to the ICE BofA Merrill Lynch 1-3 Year U.S. Treasury Index and typically maintain duration between 1.0 and 2.5 years.

 - Cash is not held as a tactical allocation.
 No derivatives are used.

 The ICE BofA Merrill Lynch 1-3 Year U.S. Treasury Index tracks the performance of U.S. dollar denominated sovereign debt publicly issued by the U.S. government in its domestic market.
-Qualifying securities must have at least one year remaining to final maturity, a fixed coupon schedule, a minimum amount outstanding of $1 billion, and must mature in less than three years.
+Qualifying securities must have at least one year remaining term to final maturity, a fixed coupon schedule, a minimum amount outstanding of $1 billion, and must mature in less than three years.
 Index returns reflect the reinvestment of income and dividends but do not include management fees and transaction costs.
 Indices are included for comparison purposes only.
 Volatility, number of issues, capitalization size, year-to-year return history, and other security attributes of the indices differ from the attributes of the DBF portfolios.

 DB Fitzpatrick (DBF) is an independent investment management firm established in 1984 and is registered with the U.S. Securities and Exchange Commission and licensed with the Idaho Department of Finance.
 Registration does not imply a certain level of skill or training.
 DBF manages a variety of equity, balanced, fixed income, and commercial mortgage assets for institutional and individual clients.